 Lane Kiffin joined the Alabama staff on Jan.
-10, 2014, as the offensive coordinator and quarterbacks coach and revitalized the Crimson Tide’s offense in his first season.
-For his efforts, Kiffin was selected as a finalist for the Frank Broyles Award, which goes to the country’s best assistant coach.
+10, 2014, as the offensive coordinator and quarterbacks coach and had record-breaking success with the Crimson Tide’s offense in his two seasons.
+For his efforts, Kiffin was selected as a finalist for the 2014 Frank Broyles Award, which goes to the country’s best assistant coach.

 One of Kiffin’s first responsibilities at Alabama was identifying a starting quarterback and then developing Blake Sims in 2014.
 With three-year starter and All-American AJ McCarron off to the NFL, Kiffin oversaw Sims’ rise to the top of the Alabama depth chart en route to a school-record 3,487 passing yards and 3,837 yards of total offense while completing 64.5 percent of his passes.
 Sims ranked tied for fourth nationally in total QBR (83.7) and seventh in passing efficiency (157.9).
 He not only proved proficient in the passing game but gave Alabama a running threat at quarterback not seen during Saban’s tenure in Tuscaloosa.
 Sims was selected second-team All-SEC, named to the Senior Bowl, tabbed as a finalist for the Manning Award and a semifinalist for the Davey O’Brien Award.